kubedb/docs/docs/guides/oracle/configuration/using-config-file.md

 Oracle allows configuring the database via a YAML configuration file named `production.yaml`.
 When the Oracle Docker image starts, it merges configuration from the default `config.yaml` with any `production.yaml` file present.
 KubeDB takes advantage of this feature to allow users to provide their custom configuration.
 To know more about configuring Oracle, see [here](https://oracle.tech/documentation/guides/configuration/).

 At first, you have to create a config file named `production.yaml` with your desired configuration.
-Then create a Secret with this configuration file and provide its name in `spec.configSecret.name`.
+Then create a Secret with this configuration file and provide its name in `spec.configuration.secretName`.
 The operator reads this Secret and mounts it into the Oracle pods automatically.

 In this tutorial, we will configure `log_level` and `service.max_request_size_mb` via a custom config file.